davidkimai/TransformerCircuits/README.md

 ## Course Overview

 This course provides a pedagogical, accessible implementation of Anthropic's groundbreaking research "A Mathematical Framework for Transformer Circuits" ([Elhage et al., 2021](https://transformer-circuits.pub/2021/framework/index.html)).
-Designed specifically for beginning AI/ML engineers, it bridges the gap between theoretical research and production implementation.
+Designed specifically for beginning/intermediate AI/ML engineers, it bridges the gap between theoretical research and production implementation.

 ### What You'll Learn